Conditional Gradients for the Approximate Vanishing Ideal: Preliminaries

-respectively. \end{definition} For $X=\{\xx_1, \ldots, \xx_m\}\subseteq \R^n$, a polynomial $f$ with $\ltc(f) = 1$ that vanishes $\psi$-approximately over $X$ is called \emph{$(\psi, 1)$-approximately vanishing} (over $X$).
-Fixing the $\ltc$ of generators prevents rescaling, thus addressing the spurious vanishing problem.
-We now formally define the approximately vanishing ideal.
+For $X=\{\xx_1, \ldots, \xx_m\}\subseteq \R^n$, a polynomial $f$ with $\ltc(f) = 1$ that vanishes $\psi$-approximately over $X$ is called \emph{$(\psi, 1)$-approximately vanishing} (over $X$).
+Thus, fixing the leading term coefficient of generators prevents rescaling and addresses the spurious vanishing problem.
+We formally define the approximate vanishing ideal.